-- 5. (1) If a member of the clergy to whom this Ordinance applies is convicted in a criminal court of an offence which is punishable by law a charge against him or-her that he or she has committed that offence may not be made at any time after the lapse of six calendar months after he or she has been so convicted.
-(Repealed 2012) - (2) Subject to sub-clause (1) of this clause no charge that an offence has been committed may be made more than two years after that offence has been committed.
-(Repealed 2012)
+- 5. (1) If a clergyman to whom this Ordinance applies is convicted in a criminal court of an offence which is punishable by law a charge against him that he has committed that offence may not be made at any time after the lapse of six calendar months after he has been so convicted - (2) Subject to sub-clause (1) of this clause no charge that an offence has been committed may be made more than two years after that offence has been committed - (3) For the purposes of this clause the presenting to the Registrar of a charge which in all respects complies with the requirements of this Ordinance as to the making of charges shall constitute the making of that charge

-- (3) For the purposes of this clause the presenting to the Diocesan Manager of a charge which in all respects complies with the requirements of this Ordinance as to the making of charges shall constitute the making of that charge. - 6.
-(1) A charge of breach of faith ritual or ceremonial may be made: - (a) against an incumbent of a parish with reference to an offence alleged to have been committed within that parish only by: - (i) a person appointed by the Bishop or
+6. (1) A charge of breach of faith ritual or ceremonial may be made: